tyoalex91/XYZ-Chocolate-Company-Data-Cleaning-and-Transforming/README.md

 Gender-based analysis reveals no relevant differences regarding department representation, age ranges, and number of years with the company.
 In the case of salary distribution, females receive higher payments than males, with the exception of the ones who work in the Website department.

 #  Relationship between Salary and Rating
 This type of relationship provides valuable insights into how performance evaluations impact compensation within a company.
-The chocolate manufacturer uses employee ratings as a basis for determining salary adjustments.
+The Chocolate Manufacturer uses employee ratings as a basis for determining salary adjustments.
 At first sight, the analysis might reveal that on average, personnel with greater ratings have lower salaries.
 Referring to how spread the employees are and related to the rating, the wider group has average as performance classifier.
 That would be a reason to justify why the average salary in this category looks less to inferior rating salaries.

 ![4](https://github.com/user-attachments/assets/ef853e44-dbec-4d4d-831f-a7c9a955bd71)